liwerzhang/liwerzhang.github.io/_pages/about.md

 ---
 ### About

-Hi, I am Yubin Wang, a Visiting Student at the [Department of Electrical and Computer Engineering][ece] advised by Prof.[Yehia Massoud][itl.
+Hi, I am Yubin Wang, a Visiting Student at the [Department of Electrical and Computer Engineering][ece] advised by Prof.[Yehia Massoud][itl].

 I also hold a research position as a research intern working in [Multi-Agent Robotic Motion Lab][marmot] advised by [Prof.Guillaume Sartoretti][gui] at [National University of Singapore][nus].